Elisa – Carbon neutrality

 Emission reduction has been part of our strategy for more than 10 years.
 Carbon neutrality represents one step on the journey aiming to make our entire energy consumption carbon neutral.

 Elisa’s energy consumption is 100% based on renewables.
-Elisa’s carbon footprint (Scope 1 and 2) has decreased by more than 60% compared to 2016.
-The measures include the use of renewable electricity, network optimisation and increasingly energy-efficient new technologies as well as the utilisation of data centers’ waste heat in the district heating network.
+Elisa’s carbon footprint (Scope 1 and 2) has decreased by more than 82% compared to 2016.
+The measures include the use of renewable electricity, network optimisation and increasingly energy efficient new technologies as well as the utilisation of data centres’ waste heat in the district heating network.

 The aim is to reduce the need for offsetting and energy consumption by as much and as fast as possible, and to pay attention to emissions generated outside of Elisa’s core operations (Scope 3) throughout the entire supply chain.
 The Elisa Ideal Work operating model and opportunities for location-independent work have reduced personnel’s travel and emissions to a significant degree.

-Elisa’s own energy reduction initiatives in addition to partial (approximately 11%) offsetting of emissions.
-The offsetting project reduces global greenhouse gas emissions and promotes the UN’s Sustainable Development Goals (SDGs).
-The project supports acquiring more energy-efficient stoves for Ugandan families, thereby reducing the need for firewood and local deforestation.
-Elisa chose the project because it is effective, has an external certification (Gold Standard), and accords with the SDGs.
-The emission reductions are new and additional, meaning that we would not be able to achieve them without investments in this project.
+Elisa’s own energy reduction initiatives, as well as offsetting remaining emissions in our own operations.
+The aim is to reduce global greenhouse gas emissions while promoting the UN’s Sustainable Development Goals (SDGs).
+Our first project (Uganda GS ID: 447) supports acquiring more energy efficient stoves for Ugandan families, thereby reducing the need for firewood and local deforestation.
+Elisa chose the project because it is effective, has an external certification (Gold Standard) and accords with the SDGs.
+The emission reductions are new and additional, meaning that they would not be achieved without investments in this project.